 This Route 66 map has all of the original alignments color coded.
 Also called The Mother Road, these routes are historical parts of old U.S. Highway 66.
 They may no longer be accessible, drivable or visible.
 Some are now on private property.
 Those alignments now part of or under an Interstate are not drawn.
 Hit the box in the upper right hand corner to see the map in a full screen view.
 In the upper left hand corner you can also select Terrain or Satellite views.
 If you find any errors you can report them to corrections(at)route66-map(dot)com.
-Please site any authoritative source for making the correction.
+If possible, site any reliable source for making the correction.

 Flexible map shortcode

-Color codes for roads on map:
+Color codes for alignments on Route 66 map:

 Red = oldest alignments.
 20’s – 30’s

 Brown = 30’s – 40’s

 These dates are approximate because Route 66 was continually being moved, re-routed, improved and changed.
 But it will help you understand in which order the alignments were made.

 This Route 66 map shows most of the alignments that 66 followed.
 The last alignments were Interstates and are not drawn on the map.
 The lines were originally drawn using DeLorme Topo maps and then converted over to .KML format.
 Other software I have found very useful is RidewithGPS, GPSBabel, and GPSVisualizer.

 If you want to discuss or comment on the map or its features go to the FACEBOOK PAGE for this site.
 You can also contact me there directly.
 It would be a great help if you find this map useful to share it on social media or by email to a friend.